-In this course, students will be exposed to the multi-faceted nature of managing a small business.
-Topics include managing employees, inventory management, accounting and financial concerns, merchandising, sales, planning and scheduling, basic legal issues, customer relations, and strategic partnerships/alliances.
+In this course, students will engage in exercises to gain insight into the multi-faceted nature of managing a small business.
+Topics to be covered will include managing employees, inventory management, accounting and financial concerns, merchandising, sales, planning and scheduling, basic legal issues, customer relations, and strategic partnerships/alliances.